 Are you an energetic, aspiring leader with a disability who is passionate about making change in your community?
-Our Fellows range from community activists and artists to entrepreneurs and corporate employees in the Chicago region who are eager to explore their disability identity and how to lead with power and influence.
-They are positive disruptors who are exploring their disability identity and leadership skills to shape a more inclusive, just, and equitable society.
+Our Fellows range from community activists and artists to entrepreneurs and corporate employees who live or work in Chicago and Southwestern Pennsylvania regions.
+Fellows are emerging or established leaders who are eager to explore their disability identity and how to lead with power and influence among a group of committed peers.

 Following successful completion of the Institute, Fellows become lifetime Members of the Network.
-All Members engage in networking opportunities, professional development, exclusive events, and leadership opportunities.
-We influence disability inclusion in all spaces.
+Members have access to networking opportunities, professional development, exclusive events, and personalized leadership opportunities.

 Our ideal Institute candidate: